Don’t Turn Giving Tuesday Into a Money Grab

 Be a welcome visitor

 If you communicate regularly and do it well, your donors should recognize you as a reputable source and are more likely to read your messages.
-If all you do is send them generic fundraising appeals, then you need to make some changes.
+If all you do is send them generic fundraising appeals, prepare to be disappointed.

 When you send email, make sure people know it’s coming from your organization.
-In the from field, put DoGood Nonprofit or Susan Taylor, DoGood Nonprofit.
-If you just put a person’s name or info@dogoodnonprofit.org, people may not know who it’s from and ignore your message.
+In the from field, put DoGood Nonprofit or Nancy (Jackson), DoGood Nonprofit.
+If you just put a person’s name, people may not know who it’s from and ignore your message, unless that person is well known to your readers.

 Even though people only get a few pieces of mail a day, most of it’s junk mail.
 You never want any of your letters, newsletters, or postcards to be perceived as junk mail (see above).